hailey129/CraftVoyage-Startup-Project/README.md

 Drive economic growth by projecting **$200,000** in annual revenue and increasing household incomes by **20%**.

 # 🌟 Key Features
-**Virtual Reality (VR) Concept:**
+**Virtual Reality (VR) Concept (planned for future implementation):**
 * Aims to attract potential tourists with virtual previews of rural attractions in the long-term.

 **Sustainability-Focused Framework:**

-* Proposed eco-friendly solutions, including waste reduction and energy efficiency.
+* Proposed eco-friendly solutions, including waste reduction and energy efficiency, which are well-aligned with SDG 8, SDG 11, SDG 12, SDG 13, SDG 17.
 * Detailed plans for cultural preservation and community engagement.

 **Economic Impact Projections:**